AharonShachar/AutoImportResources/README.md

 	d.
 Sub resources – should have parent value – this value should be the full parent path – please see line No.9 in the Sample.csv file.

 	e.
-Attributes – in order to associate attribute with resource - make sure the attribute is added to the resource model In the Resource Manager. application
+Attributes – in order to associate attributes with a resource - make sure the attribute is added to the resource model In the Resource Manager application.

 	f.
 In the resource line set the attribute value under the relevant attribute header,  if the attribute header is missing – add it.